kanje/my-swe-principles/README.md

   discuss alternatives, and come up with a solution.
 - Developers must test the code they are writing.

-## Reusable Code
+## Common Solution to Common Problems

+It is in everyone's best interest to solve a problem well once and then let everyone adopt the solution.

+- Establish common abstractions, conventions and vocabulary.
+- Provide reusable documentation and training materials.
-Identify and extract reusable code to libraries.
+- Identify and extract reusable code to libraries.
 - Let different development teams concentrate on adding business value, not reimplementing the common things over and over again.
 - Provide domain types -- small, robust and tested vocabulary types to base the